simon-ritchie/apysc/docstring_markdowns/apysc/_display/stage.md

 **[Returns]**

 - `stage_elem_id`: str
   - Current stage's element id.
-If stage is not instantiated yet, blank string will be set.
+If there is no instantiated stage yet, this interface returns a blank string.

 ## `get_stage_elem_str` function docstring